Uncertainty for SVBRDF Acquisition using Frequency Analysis

-\subsection{Frequency-based light transport}
+\citet{zhou2024estimating} sample the full parameter space using stochastic particle-optimization sampling (SPOS)~\cite{zhang2020spos}.
+SPOS optimizes samples through particle-optimization to be distributed according to a target function that resembles the posterior.
+Then, the variance of these samples is used as a proxy for uncertainty.
+These contributions are orthogonal to our work.
+Because we evaluate the rendering equation in the frequency domain, our approach takes roughly one millisecond to compute uncertainty, while \citet{zhou2024estimating} report ``a couple to 20 minutes'' on comparable hardware.

+\citet{umat} used Monte-Carlo dropout to estimate uncertainty in the context of single-view material estimation, taking inspiration from Bayesian methods (\cite{gal2016dropout}).
+Our method is designed for multi-view captures and measures uncertainty in the input captures, rather than the uncertainty of a predictive model.

+\subsection{Frequency-Based Light Transport}

-Our work builds on the frequency analysis of light transport, in particular with the idea that BRDFs can be expressed as low-pass filters~\cite{Durand2005, Ramamoorthi_Hanrahan_2001}.
-From this, one can express the reflection of light with a BRDF as a multiplication in the frequency domain.
-This idea has been successfully used in the context of controlled illumination~\cite{Ghosh_Achutha_Heidrich_O’Toole_2007, aittala2013practical}, controlling the frequency of light patterns to estimate the BRDF filter parameter through a deconvolution of the reflected light.
-We do not assume control of the light and operate in the spherical-harmonics frequency domain rather than the Fourier domain (\cite{aittala2013practical}) or custom basis functions (\cite{Ghosh_Achutha_Heidrich_O’Toole_2007}).
-This allows our analysis to work with arbitrary natural lighting environments.
-Closest to our approach is the work by \citet{Ramamoorthi_Hanrahan_2001}, which explicitly derives the concept of reflection as convolution in a signal-processing framework.
-They further outline the implications of this perspective on the well-posedness of BRDF- and light estimation from multi-view inputs and optimize for BRDF parameters through the frequency domain.
-Our work differs in a number of ways: First, we add theoretical insights on uncertainty and sampling.
-We propose methods to quantify these concepts, so they can be used in downstream tasks and show how to accelerate this approach using the power spectrum.
-Second, our approach supports arbitrary light setups and treats all frequencies in the same framework, rather than separating high and low frequency lighting.
-We do so by robustly estimating spherical harmonic coefficients directly on sparse, irregular samples using a regularized least-squares method.
-Finally, we propose to improve the BRDF model described by \citeauthor{Ramamoorthi_Hanrahan_2001} to include shadowing and masking and show how to map the model to the widely used simplified principled BRDF~\cite{burley2012physically}.
+Our work builds on the idea that BRDFs can be expressed as low-pass filters in the frequency domain~\cite{Durand2005, Ramamoorthi_Hanrahan_2001}.
+This concept is widely adopted in interactive rendering, e.g., \cite{bagher2013interactive}.
+We apply it in the context of material acquisition, where it has been used for controlled illumination~\cite{Ghosh_Achutha_Heidrich_O’Toole_2007, aittala2013practical}, controlling the frequency of light patterns to estimate the BRDF filter parameter through deconvolution of the reflected light.
+We do not assume control of the light and operate in the spherical-harmonics frequency domain rather than the Fourier domain \cite{aittala2013practical} or custom basis functions \cite{Ghosh_Achutha_Heidrich_O’Toole_2007}.
+Our analysis therefore works with arbitrary natural lighting environments.